stb06/Vanilla_Plus_Risk_of_Rain_Returns/README.md

 	- Requires custom difficulty mod that allows customizing multiple difficulties.
 Currently changing drizzle because it's the most different.
 - Drizzle doesn't give you $35 at the start of a run.
 - There is no very easy difficulty.
+- Items can be picked up from a distance by manually picking them up.
 - Opening the inventory blurs the screen.
 - Enemies and survivors have collision.
 	- Requires mod that removes collision.